 Tips for Managing Challenging Autism Behaviour

 For further reading, see the Challenging Behaviours Toolkit from Autism Speaks.
-To secure a booking with a specialist child psychologist for ASD in Canberra, call (02) 6262 6157 or book an appointment online.
+To secure a booking with a specialist child psychologist for support with Autism Spectrum Disorder in Canberra, contact us on (02) 6262 6157 or book an appointment online.